Curonian colonization of the Americas: Courland and Tobago

-The Duchy's ships started undertaking trade voyages to the West Indies at least as early as 1637, when a Couronian ship attempted to found a colony on Tobago with 212 settlers.
+The Duchy's ships started making trade voyages to the West Indies at least as early as 1637, when a Curonian ship attempted to found a colony on Tobago with 212 settlers.
 An earlier European settlement on the island, a Dutch colony named New Walcheren, formed in 1628, had been wiped out a few months earlier by Spain.
-The first Couronian colony met a similar end, whilst a second attempt was essentially blockaded by Spain and strangled in infancy by 1639.
+The first Curonian colony met a similar end, whilst a second attempt was essentially blockaded by Spain and ended by 1639.

-In 1642 two ships under Captain Caroon with about 300 settlers attempted to settle on the north coast near Courland Bay.
+In 1642 two ships commanded by Captain Caroon with about 300 settlers attempted to settle on the north coast near Courland Bay.
 This colony was again blockaded, but proved more successful.
 Jesuit missionaries among the Carib quickly agitated and armed the tribes to attack the settlement.
 In 1650 the colonists abandoned the colony, which was evacuated to Tortuga and later Jamaica.
-Under agreement with other Protestant powers who saw their various individual efforts insufficient to trade and/or colonise the Americas, Africa, and the Indies simultaneously, Courland's attention shifted to Africa.
+By agreement with other Protestant powers who saw their various individual efforts insufficient to trade and/or colonise the Americas, Africa, and the Indies simultaneously, Courland's attention shifted to Africa.
 In 1651 the Duchy gained its first successful colony in Africa, on St. Andrews Island in the Gambia River and it established Fort Jacob there.

 Soon afterwards the Protestant powers felt sufficiently organised and prepared to launch several colonial expeditions against Spanish interests in the Caribbean.
-The alliance between England and the Netherlands against Spain began to dissolve thanks to England's attempts to break Dutch monopolies.
+The alliance between England and the Netherlands against Spain began to dissolve thanks to England's attempts to end Dutch monopolies.
 The Dutch were primary competitors to Courland, which decided to support the English in the brewing conflict.
 Therefore, Courland received permission from its Protestant English allies to make still another attempt at a colony on Tobago.

-On 20 May 1654, the ship Das Wappen der Herzogin von Kurland ("The Arms of the Duchess of Courland") arrived carrying 45 cannon, 25 officers, 124 Couronian soldiers and 80 families of colonists to occupy Tobago.
+On 20 May 1654, the ship Das Wappen der Herzogin von Kurland ("The Arms of the Duchess of Courland") arrived carrying 45 cannon, 25 officers, 124 Curonian soldiers and 80 families of colonists to occupy Tobago.
 Captain Willem Mollens declared the island "New Courland" (Neu-Kurland).
-A fort was erected on the southwest of the island, also called Fort Jacobus (Fort James) with the surrounding town called Jacobsstadt (Jamestown).
-Other features were given Couronian names such as Great Courland Bay, Jacobs (James) Bay, Courland Estate, Neu-Mitau, Libau Bay and Little Courland Bay.
+A fort was erected on the southwest of the island, also named Fort Jacobus (Fort James) with the surrounding town called Jacobsstadt (Jamestown).
+Other features were given Curonian names such as Great Courland Bay, Jacobs (James) Bay, Courland Estate, Neu-Mitau, Libau Bay and Little Courland Bay.